-The Company reported revenues of \$626.0 million in fiscal 2022, an increase of 8.5% over prior year's revenues of \$577.1 million.
-Total Company "same store sales" (i.e., food and beverage revenue for stores in full operation on a per period basis for both fiscal years) increased by 6.3% in 2022 over prior year's sales.
+The Company reported revenues of \$672.5 million in fiscal 2023, an increase of 7.4% over prior year's revenues of \$626.0 million.
+Total Company "same store sales" (i.e., food and beverage revenue for stores in full operation on a per period basis for both fiscal years) decreased by 0.8% in 2023 over prior year's sales.
+The annual decline in same store sales was largely due to a decline in transactions resulting from the global impact of economic inflation and evolving market conditions.

-The Company's Wendy's restaurants reported sales of \$618.8 million in fiscal 2022, an increase of 9.0% over the prior year's sales of \$567.8 million.
-The Company's Wendy's restaurants experienced a "same store sales" increase of 6.2% over prior year's sales.
-The sales increase is primarily the result of significant price increases deployed over the last year, as well as a net addition of restaurants achieved through acquisition and new build efforts.
+The Company's Wendy's restaurants reported sales of \$663.0 million in fiscal 2023, an increase of 7.1% over the prior year's sales of \$618.8 million.
+The sales increase is primarily due to the net addition of restaurants achieved through acquisition and new build efforts.
+The Company's Wendy's restaurants experienced a "same store sales" decrease of 0.4% over prior year's sales.